Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Introduction

-Recent studies focusing on the LAE further highlight the value of infrastructure cooperation, where multiple BSs coordinate to stabilize coverage and reduce reacquisition times for maneuvering UAVs.
-Cheng et al. \cite{cheng2025networked} investigated coordinated transmit beamforming and UAV trajectory design in networked ISAC systems, demonstrating significant gains in both communication throughput and sensing reliability.
-Similarly, Pan et al. \cite{pan2023cooperative} proposed a cooperative trajectory planning and resource allocation framework that efficiently balances sensing and communication tasks under energy and mobility constraints.
+Recent LAE-oriented studies further highlight the value of infrastructure cooperation, where multiple BSs coordinate to stabilize coverage and reduce reacquisition time for maneuvering UAVs.
+Cheng et al. \cite{cheng2025networked} studied coordinated transmit beamforming and UAV trajectory design in networked ISAC systems and showed clear gains in communication throughput and sensing reliability.
+Pan et al. \cite{pan2023cooperative} also developed a cooperative trajectory planning and resource allocation framework that balances sensing and communication under energy and mobility constraints.

-A slot-synchronous design with a short sensing preamble followed by data transmission is particularly suited for mobility-dominated environments.
-As UAVs maneuver, directional uncertainty accumulates.
-To address this, brief scans that aggregate echoes to update angular signatures substantially improve subsequent link formation and interference management \cite{uav_isac_survey_1,uav_isac_survey_2}.
-Existing ISAC implementations demonstrate the benefits of sharing time and power between sensing and communication phases, including periodic-scan designs and joint resource optimization under various mission workloads \cite{9858656,meng2022uav,uav_isac_joint_2}.
-For example, Meng et al. \cite{9858656} proposed a throughput maximization framework for UAV-enabled integrated periodic sensing and communication, highlighting the importance of temporal resource allocation.
-In parallel, trajectory control has emerged as a powerful mechanism for maintaining favorable geometry, preserving line-of-sight (LoS) conditions, and reducing path loss, thereby alleviating the sensing burden while improving data rates \cite{uav_traj_comm_1,uav_comm_survey_2}.
-Building on this insight, growing research couples UAV maneuvering with transmission strategies in ISAC-enabled systems, reporting significant gains in energy efficiency, fairness, and localization accuracy \cite{uav_isac_joint_1,uav_isac_joint_3,jing2024isac,pan2023cooperative}.
-Beyond single-link scenarios, infrastructure cooperation through coordinated beamforming and trajectory design in networked ISAC exploits multiple vantage points to reduce blind sectors and disseminate updated signature information across vehicles \cite{wang2024isac,li2025cooperative,10906066,zhang2024joint}.
+A slot-synchronous design with a short sensing preamble followed by data transmission is well suited to mobility-dominated environments.
+As UAVs maneuver, directional uncertainty accumulates, and brief scans that aggregate echoes to update angular signatures can improve subsequent link formation and interference management \cite{uav_isac_survey_1,uav_isac_survey_2}.
+Existing ISAC studies have demonstrated the value of sharing time and power between sensing and communication, including periodic-scan designs and joint resource optimization under different mission settings \cite{9858656,meng2022uav,uav_isac_joint_2}.
+For example, Meng et al. \cite{9858656} proposed a throughput maximization framework for UAV-enabled integrated periodic sensing and communication, highlighting the role of temporal resource allocation.
+Meanwhile, trajectory control helps maintain favorable geometry, preserve line-of-sight (LoS) conditions, and reduce path loss, thereby easing sensing requirements and improving data rates \cite{uav_traj_comm_1,uav_comm_survey_2}.
+Building on this idea, recent work has coupled UAV maneuvering with transmission design in ISAC systems and reported gains in energy efficiency, fairness, and localization accuracy \cite{uav_isac_joint_1,uav_isac_joint_3,jing2024isac,pan2023cooperative}.
+Beyond single-link settings, infrastructure cooperation through coordinated beamforming and trajectory design exploits multiple vantage points to reduce blind sectors and share updated signature information across vehicles \cite{wang2024isac,li2026cooperative,10906066,zhang2024joint}.